 So that’s solved, and it was pretty easy to fix.
 I may need to alter the BG further to compensate for the HUD as well, so further editing may be necessary because the HUD is likely part of the BG and it will have its own unique tiles that will be part of the count for whatever BG the player is on.

 You can kind of think of it as a background on a stage for a play.
 The sets will be minimal and the actors get a lot of use out of them.
 Some plays use only one set, and that set is kind of like the HUD.
 It doesn’t change even though everything around it does.

 I also received some feedback about some of my color choices for the BG that might make some things hard to read or might make it hard for the player to look at the screen because the colors are a bit too bright.
 Addressing the first issue, the floor in the foreground where the player is going to be moving around the most is a little bright, so staring at it while you play is going to be a pain so let’s change that first.
 Here’s the before (left) and the change (right).

 Much better/easier to look at.
 However, when you throw the sprite on there the player gets a little obscured by the black lines on the floor, so I’m just gonna throw some dark blue on there.

-Above is the final mock up with the changes, but minus the HUD.
+Above is the final mock-up with the changes, but minus the HUD.
 It’s mostly a demonstration of what I’ve learned, and it’s serving that purpose.
 If I wanted to take it further and implement it into a game, I can make the changes needed.

 So there you go!
 I just learned how to make some NES graphics, and it was accomplished by following the advice of the blog, by watching a couple of very educational videos, and by doing some research on my own (mostly searching for very specific things).
-I won’t say it’s easy to make these kind of graphics, but I will say that it was a lot of fun and things moved along pretty smoothly.
+I won’t say it’s easy to make these kinds of graphics, but I will say that it was a lot of fun and things moved along pretty smoothly.
 Patience and persistence will definitely pay off!